openssl dhparam -C 2048 2> /dev/null|sed -n '/BEGIN/,/END/p'

 When using check_nrpe version 4.0.3 (or later) you are required to have a 2048 bit Diffie-Hellman key on the target host.
 NSClient++ (as of the current version 0.5.2.35) only provides a 512 bit key.

-To solve this you will have to generate a new key and use it instead of the pre-generated key.
+To solve this, generate a new key and use it instead of the pre-generated key.

 Generate the new key